-A home is normally considered a safe haven, but what happens if you feel sick every time you spend a lot of quality time there?
+A home is normally considered a safe haven, but what happens if you feel sickness every time you spend a lot of quality time there?
 Is there something in your home that could be making you sick?
 Sadly this can be the case.
 Below are a few of the biggest culprits that cause illness while hanging out at home.

 Mold And Mildew

 Leaks around door and window frames, leaking water pipes and cracks in foundation are just a few of the ways that water can infiltrate the home and set up problems with mold and mildew.
-A little moisture, shade and heat are the only ingredients needed to start a mold or mildew issue that is tough to get rid of.
+A little signs of moisture, shade and heat are the only ingredients needed to start a mold or mildew issue that is tough to get rid of.
 Mold and mildew can cause breathing difficulties and at times make your eyes red and puffy.
 Use a mixture of half vinegar and half water to destroy mold and mildew spores.
 Have any water leaks fixed right away.

 Dust And Mites